bigcommerce/sass-style-guide/README.md

 Micro apps must base their local variables on the global variables primarily.
 You may add your own specific variables as required if no global variable is available.

-For portability, your component should declare it's own set of variables inside it's own settings partial, inside the settings folder.
-Even if at the time, your component only uses globally available variables from Bigcommerce's Library, you should reassign the global variable to a local one.
+For portability, your component should declare its own set of variables inside its own settings partial, inside the settings folder.
+Even if at the time, your component only uses globally available variables from Bigcommerce’s Library, you should reassign the global variable to a local one.
 If your component styles change from those global variables at all in the future, less of your SCSS will have to change, as you only change the local variable value.